nikku/amvn/README.md

-# amvn (read: _slightly better maven_)
+# amvn (read: _awesome maven_)

-A tiny wrapper around [Maven](https://maven.apache.org/) that makes Java development less painful.
+`amvn` is a small wrapper around [Maven](https://maven.apache.org/) that adds change detection and automatic rebuild to your projects.

-The `amvn` executable adds change detection and automatic rebuild to your projects.
-It is targeted at projects that foster creativity and require quick (visual) feedback.
+Use it to get faster feedback on changes in your project.

 ## How it works

-`amvn` provides you with faster feedback during development by
+`amvn` keeps the running application in sync with your sources

 * keeping `target/classes` up to date with `src/main/resources`
 * reloading the underlying `mvn` instance on changes in `src/main/java`